 In 2004, Cadillac came out with their very inconspicuous V-Series Cadillac.
 Not too many people knew too much about it until it started breaking records as the fastest luxury sports sedan in the world.
 Breaking records at places like Nürburgring raceway and on the quarter-mile made it clear it was not just a prettier version of the CTS.

 Every since the third-generation CTS was introduced in 2013 as a 2014 model, we have yet to see a V-Series Cadillac.
 But after a 2-year hiatus, Cadillac has the new generation CTS-V ready to be introduced to the world at the North American Auto Show in Detroit.
 It will be introduced as a 2016 model, and with all of the speculation that surrounded it for most of 2014, a drivetrain is now confirmed.

-For a long time there was rumors of a 4.5-liter twin turbo charge V-6 and probably a lot of hope for one from some people as that would make the Cadillac a quiet, quick little sedan.
+For a long time there were rumors of a 4.5-liter twin turbocharged V-6 and probably a lot of hope for one from some people as that would make the Cadillac a quiet, quick little sedan.
 But Cadillac decided to go with the sure bet, and you can't get much more sure than the 640-hp, 6.4-liter supercharged, LT4 V-8 from the 2015 Corvette ZO6.